vexpera-br/kotlin-toon/README.md

 # 🧬 Kotlin TOON — Token-Oriented Object Notation

 **TOON (Token-Oriented Object Notation)** is a lightweight, human-readable data serialization format designed for shorten data exchanges, specially for LLMs.
+**Kotlin-toon** is the (unofficial, at least by now) port for Kotlin platform.
-It’s inspired by YAML’s indentation and CSV’s tabular simplicity — ideal for configuration files, structured logs, or data exchange between systems.
+Toon is inspired by YAML’s indentation and CSV’s tabular simplicity — ideal for configuration files, structured logs, or data exchange between systems.

 ---